G12project/library_management/README.md

 $ pip install -r requirements.txt
 ```
 ## Setup Database
-* Create a file "filename.sql" and copy the contents from this [file](https://docs.google.com/document/d/1nzmPVmuokZn1_mkOJqJ8ZNw4vlAMMfAkYWciiPnRGXE/edit?usp=sharing)
 * Create a database in your DB in which you want to import this file.
-* From command-prompt/terminal, move to the directory where you have created a "filename.sql".
+* From command-prompt/terminal, move to the "mysql" directory of the project.
 * Run the command:
-` mysql -u username -p password database_name < filename.sql `
+` mysql -u username -p password database_name < create.ddl `

 ## Features
 - View all the books available in the library